actualbudget/docs/docs/advanced/bank-sync.md

 1. Set up your account in Actual specifying a correct opening account balance at a recent date.
 2. Link the account to Go Cardless as above
 3. Sync the account with Go Cardless.
 You should find that only transactions subsequent to the opening account balance entry are imported, making reconciliation easy.

+**How many times can I sync with  Go Cardless?**
+In the free tier, you can sync 50 times per month.
+If you sync to two different banks (with three accounts in each bank), that is counted as two connections.
+For more information, see the [Bank Account Data API Usage](https://bankaccountdata.zendesk.com/hc/en-gb/articles/11528933493916-Bank-Account-Data-API-Usage-how-is-your-usage-number-calculated) topic in the GoCardless FAQ.